Young Composers Competition

 3rd Prize

 Both prize winning and highly commended pieces will be given professional performance by the Sacred Arts Festival Singers at a lunchtime recital in Canongate Kirk on Mon 17th August at which Cecilia McDowell will be present.
-Prize winners can expect a paid commission to write a further choral piece for performance in the 2027 Edinburgh Festival of the Sacred Arts.
+Prize winners will be offered a paid commission funded by the Royal College of Organists, to write a further choral piece for performance in the 2027 Edinburgh Festival of the Sacred Arts.

 1. Entrants must be aged 25 or under at the time of the Festival event.